-Many of us struggle with the time change whether it’s during the fall or spring season.
-And it can be especially difficult for children.
-They are much more sensitive to the change in time than us adults.
+Many of us struggle with time changes, whether it’s in the fall or spring.
+And they can be especially tough for kids, who are more sensitive to these time shifts than us adults.

-How will you help your child “fall back” into the new time change this fall?
+How will you help your child adjust to the “fall back” time change this autumn?

 I always just went cold turkey on daylight savings time.
 My kids may have had a little trouble adjusting but it doesn’t take long to get used to it. these are good tips for people would struggle with this.